SOCIAL PSYCHOLOGY OF LANGUAGE AND COMMUNICATION - 2023/4

 |Coursework||Essay 4 pages||60|

-This assignment is on how to communicate research to the general public while showing critical thinking.
+This assignment aims to assess critical thinking, verbal communication skills, and teamwork skills.
+Video abstracts aim to communicate research to the general public clearly and engagingly.
+Video abstracts are ways scientific journals use to attract viewers to the papers and disseminate findings.
 Groups of students will choose a scientific paper and will be asked to create a short video abstract (5/7 minutes).
-The video abstract will have to be engaging, to describe the paper (hypotheses, methods, results), to critically analyse it, and to present a clear take home message.
-Along with the video abstract students will submit a critical analysis showing different limitations that have been identified and why these are relevant.
-The critical analysis will reflect the process prior to the creation of the video abstract.
-This part of the assignment will address learning outcomes 1,2,3.
+The video abstract will have to be engaging, describe the paper (hypotheses, methods, results), critically analyse it, and present a clear take home message.
+Along with the video abstract, each student will individually submit a 2-page critical analysis presenting critical points of the research identified by the student and not included in the video abstract.
+The critical analysis will allow the students to show their critical thinking beyond the group work.

-- - Discuss and evaluate different theoretical perspectives on the interplay between language and social psychology
+- Allow students to critically evaluate theoretical perspectives on the interplay between language and communication and social psychology while considering cultural and linguistic differences

 C - Cognitive/analytical